 During law school she also worked with the Philadelphia district attorney’s office, where she handled preliminary felony hearings and misdemeanor trials in municipal court.

 Baldwin earned a dual J.D./M.B.A. from the Temple University Beasley School of Law, where she was awarded the Beasley Scholarship and two awards for Outstanding Oral Advocacy.
 While at Temple she studied international law in Rome and was a member of the International Law Society and the Woman’s Law Caucus.
 Later, while a practicing attorney, she again attended Temple and graduated in 2010 from the LL.M.
 Program in Trial Advocacy, where she subsequently was appointed as an adjunct lecturer.

 Baldwin earned her bachelor’s degree in economics from Pennsylvania State University, where she graduated Phi Beta Kappa and was a member of the Schreyer Honors College.

 She is past president of the board of directors of The Women’s Therapy Center, a Philadelphia non-profit organization that helps provide mental health care to low-income patients.
 Baldwin, who speaks Italian and Spanish, previously worked as a volunteer in Philadelphia tutoring English as a second language through the Mayor’s Commission on Literacy.

 Baldwin is licensed to practice law in Pennsylvania and New Jersey.
-She is a board member of the Senior Law Center, which provides services to help protect the legal rights and interests of Pennsylvania's elderly, and she is also an elected member of the Pennsylvania Association for Justice Board of Governors and the Attorneys Information Exchange Group, a national litigation group for attorneys handling vehicle defect and transportation-related accident cases.
-Baldwin is a member of the Pennsylvania Bar Association and the Philadelphia Trial Lawyers Association.
+She was recently elected treasurer of the 2,000-member Pennsylvania Association for Justice and was named a board member with the Philadelphia Trial Lawyers Association.
+She is on the board of the Attorneys Information Exchange Group, a national litigation group for attorneys handling vehicle defect and transportation-related accident cases.